Info. for New Bowlers

 Clothing:

-• Casual play:
+- Casual play:

 Regulation white tops (i.e. with collars and sleeves)

-Club blazer badges and ties (for men) and flashes (for ladies) are available.
+Club blazer badges and ties (for men) and flashes (for ladies) are available. - Matches against other clubs

-Regulation grey or white below the waist
+Regulation black, grey or white below the waist

 (see details of the specific match on the team selection notice or fixture list)

-NB: The wearing of grey or white shorts as appropriate is allowed at home but acceptance from the club being visited is necessary for away games; check with the Captain of the day.
+NB: The wearing of black, grey or white shorts as appropriate is allowed at home but acceptance from the club being visited is necessary for away games; check with the Captain of the day.

 Marking